lamnbp/online/CONTRIBUTING.md

-# Contributing to Collabora Online
+# Contributing to CO Clone
 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of rules and guidelines for contributing to Collabora Online.
+The following is a set of rules and guidelines for contributing to CO Clone.
 Please feel free to propose changes to this document in a pull request.

 ## Submitting issues

-If you have questions about how to install or use Collabora Online, please direct these to our [forum][forum].
+If you have questions about how to install or use CO Clone, please direct these to our [forum][forum].
-If you have issues or questions about Collabora Online development, you may join us on [IRC][irc] or [Telegram][telegram].
+If you have issues or questions about CO Clone development, you may join us on [IRC][irc] or [Telegram][telegram].

 ### Guidelines
 * Please search the existing issues first, it's likely that your issue was already reported or even fixed.